nannib/audiodf/README.md

 **Description:**

-The program extracts the following features using the Librosa library: chroma_stft, chroma_cqt, chroma_cens, tonnetz, mfcc, rmse, zcr, spectral_centroid, spectral_bandwidth, spectral_contrast, and spectral_rolloff.
+The program extracts the following features using the Librosa library: chroma_stft, chroma_cqt, chroma_cens, tonnetz, mel, mfcc, rmse, zcr, spectral_centroid, spectral_bandwidth, spectral_contrast, and spectral_rolloff.
 It also adjusts n_fft and hop_length and performs audio volume normalization.

 - Zeros are padded to uniform the lengths of the files.
 - The average of the features extracted from the various samples is calculated.